Divyam-kr/Files-for-streamlit-design-elements/README.md

 # Files-for-streamlit-design-elements
-there are materials for streamlit in rtuy
+there are materials for streamlit that we deployed